ChanUkLee/LogView/README.md

 Here are a list of useful links:

- * We always welcome people to contribute new features or bug fixes, [here is how](https://github.com/novoda/novoda/blob/master/CONTRIBUTING.md)
  * If you have a problem check the [Issues Page](https://github.com/chanuklee/logcatlayout/issues) first to see if we are working on it
  * For further usage or to delve more deeply checkout the [Project Wiki](https://github.com/chanuklee/logcatlayout/wiki)
  * [Demo project](https://github.com/ChanUkLee/LogcatLayout-Demo)